-"Do Not Be Alarmed" - Mk 3:1-8 - Nov 15/09
+"End Or Beginning?" - Mk 3:1-8 - Nov 15/15

-Have you been to see the latest "end of the world" movie?
-I haven't, even though my brother-in-law worked on it.
-That particular movie predicts the end of the world in 2012, apparently based on a Mayan calendar, although I did read in the paper that contrary to the movie's thesis the Mayan calendar does actually extend beyond that year.
-It seems that every time we have a dip in the economy another round of "end of the world" movies hit the big screen - was it not in the 30's that Orsen Well's famous "War of the Worlds" panicked an entire nation?
-In any event, here we have in Mark's gospel a similar kind of scary prediction, and like many of the movies there is also a humorous aspect to it.
+In the latest run-up to Halloween there we have been subjected to the usual number of "end of the world" TV shows!
+The phenomenon isn't restricted to the small screen or zombie season though, as every time we have a dip in the economy another round of "end of the world" movies hits the big screen - for example in the 30's Orsen Well's famous "War of the Worlds" panicked an entire nation?
+In any event, here we have in Mark's gospel a similar kind of scary prediction, and like many of the movies there is often also a humorous moment or two.